SnowyApp/Snowy/README.md

 from `/application/static/`.

-Then start the server by running:
+Then start the server by running(requires Python3 for full functionality):

 ```
 python run.py